 A thief, murderer, and charming lady-killer, Iwao Enokizu (Ken Ogata) is on the run from the police.
-Director Shohei Imamura turns this fact-based story, of the seventy-eight-day killing spree of a remorseless man from a devoutly Catholic family, into a cold, perverse, and at times diabolically funny tale of the primitive coexisting with the modern.
-More than just a true-crime case, Vengeance Is Mine bares mankind’s snarling id. —The Criterion Collection
+Director Shohei Imamura turns this fact-based story, of his seventy-eight-day killing spree into a cold, perverse, and diabolically funny tale of the primitive coexisting with the modern.

 The technically stylish takes on real crimes such as Zodiac seem paper thin to this subdued and unsettling take on a real murderer, slowly pulling you into the world of the 'characters', all of them fatally flawed but human, amplified by a fragmented narrative structure that avoids leading you by the hand through a rigid timeline and allowing Imamura to bring in his view on Japan.
 It confirms for me his talent.

 An interesting concept that never really takes off.
 Slow-going most of the time, it fails to generate any real suspense as a crime thriller.
 As a character study, it plods along without providing any convincing insight into the main character, or making him interesting.